Hold Me Closer (Elton John and Britney Spears song)

-"Hold Me Closer" is a song by English singer Elton John and American singer Britney Spears.
+"Hold Me Closer" is a song recorded by British singer Elton John and American singer Britney Spears.
 It was released as a single on 26 August 2022, through EMI.
 The song combines elements from John's songs "Tiny Dancer" (1971), "The One" (1992), and "Don't Go Breaking My Heart" (1976).
 It appears on the digital reissue of John's collaborative album The Lockdown Sessions (2021).
+The song marked Spears' first new musical release in six years and her first release after the termination of her controversial conservatorship.

-The song had a polarised critical reception while achieving commercial success upon release.
-It first debuted at number one on the ARIA Charts.
-The track subsequently debuted at number three on the UK Singles Chart, becoming Spears' 24th top-ten single and highest-charting song since "Scream & Shout" (2012), while earning John his 35th top-ten single.
-On the Billboard Hot 100, "Hold Me Closer" debuted at number six.
+"Hold Me Closer" had a polarised critical reception while achieving commercial success upon release.
+It topped the charts in five countries, including Australia, Hungary and the Commonwealth of Independent States, and reached the top ten in 19 countries, including the United Kingdom and the United States.